 Tickets in Newfoundland can affect your auto insurance rates.
 While insurance companies can each determine what tickets they will charge for and how much the rate increase will be, as a general rule major violations will be more costly than minor ones.

-Online quoting services can help Newfoundland drivers to get multiple quotes from the more than 50 companies offering coverage in the province.
+Online quoting services like InsuranceHotline.com provide Newfoundland drivers with multiple quotes from a variety of companies offering coverage in the province.
 Quotes and policies can also be obtained through brokers and agents, or by contacting the insurance company directly.
+Going direct is sometimes perceived to be more economical option, but comparing rates typically provides you with a better range of rates and more savings.

-Insurance companies can determine their own rates for each driver, although they must do so in accordance with the insurance legislation put in place by the government to protect drivers.
+Insurance companies in Newfoundland can determine their own rates for each driver, although they must do so in accordance with the insurance legislation put in place by the government to protect drivers.
+This is why you see such a wide range of quotes, and also why comparing car insurance quotes represents the best opportunity to save.